15 Best Books to Improve Mental Health in 2023

 It is not difficult to see that in today's society, more men are the former, and more women are the latter.

 We have been thinking about how to change from the latter to the former, but why shouldn't the former become the latter?
-Melinda's moment of lift talks about wars and also mentioned similar ideas.
+Melinda's moment of lift talks about wars and also mentions similar ideas.

 A self-help book that does not take the usual path: not only gives some ways to reduce stress but also explains from the perspective of patriarchy why women feel pressured in today's society.
 The biggest inspiration from this book is to realize my prejudices.